-For me photography is about people and the places they inhabit - telling their stories and sharing their beauty.
-My desire is to do good, meaningful, captivating work and share it with a global audience.
+"For me, photography and filmmaking is about humanity and the worlds they inhabit - telling their stories and sharing their beauty.
+My desire is to do meaningful and captivating work and share it with a global audience."

-ABC, Archiblox, BBC, Broadsheet media, Conde Nast, Evening standard, Fairfax, FvonF, The Guardian, Green magazine, Habitat, Kath Kidston, Opera Australia, P&O Cruises, Penguin Publishing, Qantas, and, Die Zeit.
+ABC, Archiblox, BBC, Broadsheet media, Conde Nast, Evening standard, Fairfax, FvonF, The Guardian, Green magazine, Habitat, Impossible Labs, Kath Kidston, Masion Heroine, Marks & Spencers, Opera Australia, P&O Cruises, Penguin Publishing, Qantas, Sleek Magazine and, Die Zeit.